What does an automotive mechanic do?

 The job of a mechanic helper is to support lead mechanics and perform a variety of duties and responsibilities.
 You will be assisting in the maintenance of cars, such as changing tires and oils, replacing brakes, and diagnosing vehicle issues.
 In addition, you will be responsible for logging labor costs and inventory use and take vehicles for test drives.
 Other duties include replacing belts and hoses, assisting the lead mechanic in major projects, and repairing and maintaining cars.

-There are some key differences in responsibilities as well.
-For example, an automotive mechanic responsibilities require skills like "customer service," "customer vehicles," "diagnosis," and "ase."
+There are some key differences in the responsibilities of each position.
+For example, automotive mechanic responsibilities require skills like "customer service," "customer vehicles," "diagnosis," and "ase."
 Meanwhile a typical mechanic helper has skills in areas such as "strong work ethic," "safety equipment," "safety procedures," and "mechanical equipment."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Shop Technicians are skilled workers assigned to a retail store.
 Their main activities depend on the nature of the business their company is in.
 Usually, Shop Technicians work with machines in the shop.
 They conduct repair and maintenance work for machines that have long been in the shop.
 They are also in charge of installing and building new machines as well.
 Shop Technicians are assigned to manage records of such machines or s other mechanical items in the store.
 This is part of the administrative activities they may do for the shop.

-But both careers also use different skills, according to real automotive mechanic resumes.
-While automotive mechanic responsibilities can utilize skills like "ase," "diagnostic equipment," "mechanical repairs," and "automotive repair," some shop technicians use skills like "preventative maintenance," "cranes," "electrical systems," and "dot."
+Each career also uses different skills, according to real automotive mechanic resumes.
+While automotive mechanic responsibilities can utilize skills like "ase," "diagnostic equipment," "mechanical repairs," and "automotive repair," shop technicians use skills like "preventative maintenance," "cranes," "electrical systems," and "dot."

 Mobile equipment mechanics are skilled employees who are responsible for conducting repairs and maintenance of construction and surface mining equipment such as bulldozers, cranes, and excavators.
 These mechanics must inspect machines and heavy equipment while evaluating operating manuals to perform diagnosis and resolve any defects.
 They are required to use hand and power tools to perform repairs on the defective equipment parts.
 Mobile equipment mechanics must also check any open circuits on the electrical systems of heavy equipment.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an automotive mechanic is likely to be skilled in "customer service," "work ethic," "customer vehicles," and "diagnosis," while a typical mobile equipment mechanic is skilled in "cranes," "electrical systems," "loaders," and "mechanical systems."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an automotive mechanic is likely to be skilled in "customer service," "work ethic," "customer vehicles," and "diagnosis," while a typical mobile equipment mechanic is skilled in "cranes," "electrical systems," "loaders," and "mechanical systems."

 Diesel technicians specialize in repairing and handling the maintenance of vehicles powered by diesel.
 They are primarily responsible for inspecting cars, conducting tests, and identifying its problems to determine what course of action to take.
 Aside from repairing engines, diesel technicians may also fix other systems such as brakes, steering, and even lighting.
 It is essential to discuss the extent of repairs to clients and make them understand the costs involved.
 Furthermore, it is vital to maintain an accurate record of data at all times.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between automotive mechanics and diesel technicians, there are some differences that are important to note.
 For one, an automotive mechanic might have more use for skills like "customer vehicles," "customer satisfaction," "diagnostic equipment," and "mechanical repairs."
-Meanwhile, some diesel technicians might include skills like "cdl," "preventative maintenance," "dot," and "electrical systems" on their resume.
+Meanwhile, some responsibilities of diesel technicians require skills like "cdl," "preventative maintenance," "dot," and "electrical systems. "